 Jason Yuan is a graphic and UX designer pursuing a BFA at RISD.
 He received attention across the internet for his unsolicited Apple Music redesign after the company rejected him for an internship.
 Interestingly enough, his portfolio now boasts a 2018 internship at Apple.
 A lovely custom grid showcases his personal and professional work, including a poster design page I've browsed more than once.

-Katja Mueller's portfolio leads with a simple project grid showcasing her range of skills, from graphic design to art direction to project management.
-Her case study pages are equally streamlined with clean layouts and large visuals of her work.
-Since receiving her design degree in 2015, Katja's created work for clients like adidas, Saatchi & Saatchi and Victoria Beckham.
+Katja Mueller's portfolio leads with a simple project grid showcasing her work with clean layouts and large visuals.
+Since receiving her design degree in 2015, Mueller's created work for clients like adidas, Saatchi & Saatchi and Victoria Beckham.